ehmicky/autoserver/docs/configuration.md

 The filepaths of those options always default to any file named `apiengine.INSTRUCTION.OPTION.EXTENSION`:
   - `INSTRUCTION` and `OPTION` depend on the option
-  - `EXTENSION` is the file format.
-The available choices depend on the option.
   - the file can be in the current directory, or any parent.